tokio-rs/axum/README.md

 ### Goals

 - Ease of use.
-Build web apps in Rust should be as easy as `async fn handle(Request) -> Response`.
+Building web apps in Rust should be as easy as `async fn handle(Request) -> Response`.
 - Solid foundation. tower-web is built on top of tower and makes it easy to plug in any middleware from the [tower] and [tower-http] ecosystem.